BernhardDenner/puppet-userstudy-controller/task_descriptions.md

 - **Method B: Libelektra**

-  Write the configuration part for the two Puppet modules using the resource types 'kdbmount' and 'kdbkey' only:
+  Write the configuration part for the Puppet module 'calculator' using the resource types 'kdbmount' and 'kdbkey' only:
-   - modules/broker/manifests/config.pp
    - modules/calculator/manifests/config.pp

   If you are unfamiliar with the concepts of Libelektra, read the Chapter